Viktor Nogin: Legacy

-The town of Bogorodsk was renamed Noginsk in his honor in 1930.
+The historic 14th-century town of Bogorodsk was renamed Noginsk after him in 1930.
 In 1934, the USSR Post Office produced a 15 Kopeck stamp honoring Viktor Nogin.
-A station in the Moscow Metro is Kitay-Gorod, originally called Ploshchad Nogina, after a square in central Moscow that once carried the name of Viktor Nogin (now Slavyanskaya Square).
-Streets named after Nogin still exist in St.Petersburg, Nizhniy Novgorod, Volgograd, Novosibirsk, Pavlovskiy Posad, Samara and Serpukhov.
+A station in the Moscow Metro Kitay-Gorod was called Ploshchad Nogina until 1990, after a square in central Moscow that was renamed after Viktor Nogin in 1924 (now also reverted to the old name of Slavyanskaya Square).
+Streets named after Nogin still exist in many Russia cities, such as in Saint Petersburg, Nizhniy Novgorod, Volgograd, Novosibirsk, Pavlovskiy Posad, Samara, and Serpukhov.